cobianzo/coco-visualtransition/README.md

 TODO
 ===

-- Include frontend inline style and svg to show the result of the visualtransition
-- add the option to move the group up to merge with the previous group.
-- Use masks
 - Include option to load the pattern from a svg file.
 - add cache when creating inline css.
 If already created.
 - localization
+- fix phpunit tests and add e2e tests.
+- create a nicer pattern with mask and semitransparency.
+- create option to validate the plugin with my server, so we can create the pro version of the plugin.

 WHAT IS THIS PROJECT
 ===

-This plugin is meant to add new attributes and contols to the core block core/group.
+This plugin is meant to add new attributes and contols to the core block `core/group`.
 These attributes allow the user to add a visual fret, based on a pattern, to the top of the group container.
 This fret clips the group container, making it "melt" with the previous container.